BlinkID/blinkid-android/README.md

 ))
 ```

-3. To process each image (camera frame) that comes to the recognition, call the suspend function `BlinkIdScanningSession.process(InputImage): ProcessResult`
+3. To process each image (camera frame) that comes to the recognition, call the suspend function `BlinkIdScanningSession.process(InputImage): BlinkIdProcessResult`
 ```kotlin
 val processResult = scanningSesionSession.process(inputImage)
 ```

 There are helper methods for creating [InputImage](https://blinkid.github.io/blinkid-android/blinkid-core/com.microblink.core.image/-input-image/index.html) from `android.media.Image`, `androidx.camera.core.ImageProxy` and standard Android Bitmap.

-Processing of the single frame returns [ProcessResult](https://blinkid.github.io/blinkid-android/blinkid-core/com.microblink.blinkid.core.session/-blinki-id-process-result/index.html) which contains:
+Processing of the single frame returns [ProcessResult](https://blinkid.github.io/blinkid-android/blinkid-core/com.microblink.blinkid.core.session/-blink-id-process-result/index.html) which contains:

 - Detailed analysis of the input image, including various detection statuses and potential issues that should be used for frame-by-frame UX updates.
 - Completeness status of the overall process.